Skip to content

 Black Potts Footbridge is dangerous

-Black Potts Footbridge is dangerous and has been closed since mid-2025.
+Black Potts timber footbridge is dangerous and has been closed since mid-2025.
 The image below records that the barriers and warning signs have been moved to facilitate access.
 BEWARE – BLACK POTTS TIMBER FOOTBRIDGE IS WEAK (ON THE VERGE OF COLLAPSE) AND DANGEROUS.
+THE BARRIERS WERE PUT IN PLACE TO PREVENT USE OF THE FOOTBRIDGE.
 PLEASE NOTE THAT THE ASHFORD LANE FOOTBRIDGE IN DORNEY COLLAPSED LAST YEAR.

 The image below records the sagging hand rails and deck – particularly on the right hand side.